refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/0-intro.md

 ## Supported Data Providers

-**refine** includes many out-of-the-box data providers to use in your projects like
+**refine** comes with many pre-loaded data providers.
+To include them in your project, you can use `npm install [packageName]` or you can use the `npm create refine-app@latest projectName` to configure them.
+This will allow you to easily use these data providers in your project.

 -   [Simple REST API](https://github.com/refinedev/refine/tree/master/packages/simple-rest)
 -   [GraphQL](https://github.com/refinedev/refine/tree/master/packages/graphql)